-Greater China secured the second-largest market share with 20% of worldwide sales by vale at 13.4 billion, while the UK slipped back into third place with a share of just 17% and sales of $11.3 billion.
-Indeed, it’s been a challenging two years for the UK art market in the wakw of the pandemic as well as its formal exit from the EU in January in 2021.
+Greater China secured the second-largest market share with 20% of worldwide sales by value at 13.4 billion, while the UK slipped back into third place with a share of just 17% and sales of $11.3 billion.
+Indeed, it’s been a challenging two years for the UK art market in the wake of the pandemic as well as its formal exit from the EU in January 2021.

-‘The impact of Brexit will likely continue to diminish London’s importance in the global market,’ says Ray Waterhouse, co-founder of Fine Art Brokers.
-‘France probably benefitted from London’s weakened position as it had a particularly good year, with total sales up 50% year-on-year to $4.7 billion, their highest level in 10 years.’
+‘The impact of Brexit will likely continue to diminish London’s importance in the global fine art market,’ says Ray Waterhouse, co-founder of Fine Art Brokers.
+‘France probably benefited from London’s weakened position as it had a particularly good year, with total sales up 50% year-on-year to $4.7 billion, their highest level in 10 years.’